The Penguin achieves incredibly rare Rotten Tomatoes feat

 Variety reports that, when the stats include those who have watched the series since the premiere was released, it has now amassed ratings of almost 17 million.

-Perhaps aiding this is the show’s exrremely rare ratings on review aggregator sites like Rotten Tomatoes and IMDb.
+Perhaps aiding this is the show’s extremely rare ratings on review aggregator sites like Rotten Tomatoes and IMDb.

 On Rotten Tomatoes, every single episode of The Penguin has a perfect score of 100 per cent, while on IMDb, not one episode has an average rating that falls under eight out of 10.
 In fact, the lowest episode score the series receives is 8.5, with the finale receiving 9.6.